Everett, Washington Therapists

 A harsh reality many people are dealing with across the United States is the troublesome nature of contacting a licensed therapist.
 To the surprise of some, not a whole lot of Americans even get treatment for mental health conditions.
 An especially revealing report recently published by the National Institute of Mental Health suggests a clear majority (57 percent) of Americans who are mentally ill receive no form of treatment during a given year.
 Researchers partly blame the nationwide shortage of mental health professionals as being part of the problem.

 In the case of Everett, people are pointing fingers at ineffective legislation, poverty and unemployment, and stigma surrounding mental illness as being the chief barriers to access to care.
 An Everett resident is almost twice as likely to be living without any health insurance than the typical American.
-Undoubtedly, a good chunk of these people who lack insurance is also low-income earners.
-For them, the out-of-pocket cost of therapy exceeds what they are able to spend – thus, ruling it out as an option.
+Undoubtedly, a good chunk of these people who lack insurance are also low-income earners.
+For them, the out-of-pocket cost of therapy exceeds what they can spend – thus, ruling it out as an option.

 Mental Health Resources in Everett, Washington